• Home

 Nick Hazzard

-A-Z Next Artist
+Artists Next Artist

 Chance and order, chaos and control are central to my work.
 This is linked to an interest in chaos theory which is having an impact in areas as different as health, education, and the stock market.
 Could it also be relevant to the arts, throwing light on the dialogue artists have with their work?